 You have the right to receive an accounting of disclosures of medical information about you.
 The accounting may be for up to six (6) years prior to the date on which you request the accounting but not before April 14, 2003.
 Certain types of disclosures are not included in such an accounting:

-disclosures of your medical information made to you;
+b. disclosures to your medical information made to you;

-disclosures that are part of a limited data set for purposes of research, public health or health care operations (a limited data set is where things that would directly identify you have been removed) or
+i. disclosures that are part of a limited data set for purposes of research, public health or health care operations (a limited data set is where things that would directly identify you have been removed); or

-Under certain circumstances, your right to an accounting of disclosures to a law enforcement official or a health oversight agency may be suspended.
-Should you request an accounting during the period of time you right is suspended, the accounting would not include the disclosure or disclosures to a law enforcement official or to a health oversight agency.
+Under certain circumstance, your right to an accounting of disclosures to a law enforcement official or a health oversight agency may be suspended.
+Should you request an accounting during the period of time your right is suspended, the accounting would not include the disclosure or disclosures to a law enforcement official or to a health oversight agency.

-To request an accounting of disclosures, you must submit your request in writing to: Clinical Director at 10281 Corporate Drive, Gulfport, MS 39503.
+To request an account of disclosures, you may submit your request in writing to: Administrator at10281 Corporate Drive, Gulfport, MS 39503.
 Your request must state a time period for the disclosures.
-It may not be longer than six (6) years from the date we receive your request and my not include dates before April 14, 2003.
+It may not be longer than six (6) years from the date we receive your request and may not include dates before April 14, 2003.

-You have the right to obtain a paper copy of our Notice of Privacy Practices.
+You have the right to obtain a paper copy of our Notice of Privacy Practice.
 You may obtain a paper copy even though you agreed to receive the notice electronically.
 You may request a copy of our Notice of Privacy Practices at any time.
-You may obtain a copy of our Notice of Privacy Practices over the Internet at our web site: www.kareinhome.com.
+You may obtain a copy of our Notice of Privacy Practices over the internet at our web site: kareinhome.com

 We are required by law to maintain the privacy of medical information about you and to provide individuals with notice of our legal duties and privacy practices with respect to medical information.